 - Do you use judgment when making decisions about important matters?

-- Is your work intellectual in nature?
+- Your work must be intellectual in nature.

 - Do you apply systems analysis techniques and procedures?